-The desire of the college community to expand the curriculum at CHC was prominent in discussions with faculty and administrators and in goals stated in program review documents during the development of the EMP.
+The desire of the College community to expand the curriculum at Crafton Hills College was prominent in discussions with faculty and administrators and in goals stated in program review documents during the development of the EMP.
 A campus-wide focus on expanding, developing, and offering new programs comes from the awareness that the College has the capacity to grow and a need to better serve a community with a low participation rate compared to other areas in the state.
 More importantly, interviewees expressed the desire to serve their students more fully.

 Enrollment decline and limited staffing in recent years has been a problem for program expansion and development.
 As many as 11 programs are staffed by one full-time faculty member and supported by a varying population of adjunct faculty who are hired from term to term.
 Campus-wide, there are 68 full-time faculty and 201 adjuncts (Fall 2014).
-The employment of large numbers of part-time faculty is common practice in California's community colleges, and creates a system-wide challenge, but it is a problem that has greater impact at small colleges, such as CHC, a campus seeking to provide a comprehensive program of instruction and services.
-Under these circumstances. it is important that the programs currently offered are responsive to community needs and support the College's need for growth.
+The employment of large numbers of part-time faculty is common practice in California's community colleges, and creates a system-wide challenge, but it is a problem that has a greater impact at small colleges, such as Crafton Hills College, a campus seeking to provide a comprehensive program of instruction and services.
+Under these circumstances, it is important that the programs currently offered are responsive to community needs and support the College's need for growth.

-Enrollment growth is a primary objective of CHC in its desire to expand its academic offerings and services to students.
+Enrollment growth is a primary objective of Crafton Hills College in its desire to expand its academic offerings and services to students.
 Hard hit by the recession at the end of the last decade, enrollment dropped to 7,095 students by 2012-13.
 The slow economic recovery that followed the economic crisis continues to the present.
-The 8,040 students enrolled at the College in 2014-15 is more than 1,500 students lower than the enrollment peak of 2008-09.
-With improved State funding currently, resources have grown, but the effect of cutting classes and limiting services as well the economic and social disruption in the region has harmed enrollment.
+The 8.040 students enrolled at the College in 2014-15 is more than 1,500 students lower than the enrollment peak of 2008-09.
+With improved state funding currently, resources have grown, but the effect of cutting classes and limiting services, as well as the economic and social disruption in the region has harmed enrollment.

-The recent augmentations to district budgets from State funds awarded through competitive grant awards have been of benefit to CHC.
-A Hispanic-serving institution award, a Basic-Skills Grant and a STEM Grant. have been a benefit to targeted groups of students.
-Additional sources of funding, such as private gifts, partnerships and Foundation grants will be important in the future development of the college.
+The recent augmentations to district budgets from state funds awarded through competitive grant awards have been of benefit to Crafton Hills College.
+A Hispanicserving institution award, a Basic-Skills Grant and a STEM Grant, have been a benefit to targeted groups of students.
+Additional sources of funding, such as private gifts, partnerships and Foundation grants will be important in the future development of the College.